Adobe-Marketing-Cloud/aep-sdks-documentation/resources/upgrading-to-aep/manual-lifecycle-implementation.md

 #### Java

 {% hint style="danger" %}
-Starting and stopping lifecycle should not be done from within a Fragment.
+Do not start or stop Lifecycle in a Fragment.
 {% endhint %}

 In the `onResume` function of each of your Activities, start Lifecycle data collection: